grnet/ganetimgr/docs/source/index.rst

 #############
 ganetimgr has been tested with ganeti versions 2.4-2.15.
 Due to the nature of the Ganeti RAPI, ganetimgr should be able to communicate with any Ganeti v.2.X cluster.

-While most of the functionality is available with vanila Ganeti setups, there are some features that require changes to Ganeti in order to work properly, see :doc:`Ganeti Patches <ganeti>`
+While most of the functionality is available with vanilla Ganeti setups, there are some features that require changes to Ganeti in order to work properly, see :doc:`patched software <patches>`

+Development
+###########
+If you're interested in development/testing ganetimgr you might find useful information in the :doc:`Development documentation <devel>`.

 Table of Contents
 #################